 Print out number lines and Fact Sheets for your students (available in the menu).
 Use the number lines, Fact Sheets, and the following formula to help the students discover their basic math facts:

-Addition: Have the students start at x on the number line and count up y to get to z (in other words, move to the right y spaces).
+Addition (? = +): Have your child start at a on the number line and count up b to get to c (in other words, move to the right b spaces).

-Subtraction: Have the students start at x on the number line and count down y to get to z (in other words, move to the left y spaces).
+Subtraction (? = -): Have your child start at a on the number line and count down b to get to c (in other words, move to the left b spaces).

-Multiplication: Have the students start at zero on the number line and take y jumps of x to get to z.
+Multiplication (? = x): Have your child start at zero on the number line and take b jumps of a to get to c.

-Division: Have the students start at x on the number line and prove that y jumps of z will get them back to zero.
+Division (? = /): Have your child start at a on the number line and prove that b jumps of c will get them back to zero.

 Allow students to use the Fact Sheets as they play FactFreaks.
 Have them use highlighters to mark any facts they struggle with; they’ll create personalized lists of the facts they still need to work on as they go.

 This will enable them to learn their facts without a stoppage of gameplay.
-Once they can play for a minute without mistakes, encourage them to play FactFreaks.
+Once they can play for a minute and get ten correct without mistakes, encourage them to play FactFreaks.

 Students must be able to correctly complete 40 facts per minute to be considered proficient with basic math facts.
 Students who do so should be rewarded for achieving this all- important educational milestone!
 (Also, feel free to reward them for any other milestones along the way!)